Cerro Barcino Formation

 The Puesto La Paloma Member dates from ~118-113 Ma, the Cerro Castaño Member dates from ~113-100.5 Ma, correlating with the Albian, and the Las Plumas Member dates from ~100.5-98 Ma.

 Fossil content

-Indeterminate abelisaurid remains from the Puesto La Paloma Member.
-Possible indeterminate carcharodontosaurid remains.
-Indeterminate Titanosauria remains.
-Also, an unnamed titanosauriform.
+Possible rebbachisaurid remains are known from the La Paloma Member.

-Lepidosaurs (Kaikaifilusaurus minimus) and Testudinata (Chubutemys copelloi and Prochelidella cerrobarcinae) are also discovered from this formation.
+Lepidosaurs (Kaikaifilusaurus minimus and Priosphenodon minimus) and testudinatans (Chubutemys copelloi and Prochelidella cerrobarcinae) are also discovered from this formation.